Analyzing multi-stream market data with Databento, Grafana and QuestDB

 This shows us that the 'cost of roll' is around 62, which means for each underlying index you would 'pay' $62.
 The futures correspond to a given number of indexes which depend on their specs, and therefore one can 5x this for the mini contract which represents 5 indexes.

 This difference represents the difference in cost of carry for rolling the position for another three months.
-We can estimate this cost roughly as follows:

 The cost of carry is a function of mostly two things: